Sue-Mir/Module2_Project_Hypothesis_Testing/README.md

 Hypothesis IV : Does the order month have a significant effect on the quantity on orders for that month?
 Furthermore, it will be specified if this is one-tail or a two-tail test.

+The database contains the sales data for Northwind Traders, a demonstrative speciality foods export/import company provided by Microsoft.

 Project Completion Date:  02/03/2020